prshntpnwr/ContactApp/README.md

 - Retrofit - For http connection and sending message.
 - Glide - For loading images.
-- Gson - Used to convert Java Objects into their JSON representation.
+- Gson - Used gson to convert json into java objects